traskiloner/drupal-microservices/README.md

-# Stack deployment with Docker Swarm of Druapl 8
+# Stack deployment with Docker Swarm of Drupal 8

 ### Requirements:

-Docker version 1.13.1
+- Docker version 1.13.1
+- Swarm manager node

 ### How to:
 To run this stack